HuntBurdick/cms_admin/README.md

 Twitter Bootstrap, Devise, RedCloth, Simple Form, Acts as List, Paperclip, Friendly Id, Cocoon, Turbolinks and jQueryTurbolinks.

+### Support

+cms_admin is actively utilized for all my side projects outside of work.
+I will continue to make it better and squash bugs at a steady rate.
+If you require assistance or have found a bug, open a Github issue.

+### Contribute

+I am open to feedback, suggestions and contributions are gladly welcomed.
+Pull requests will be reviewed and incorporated promptly.

 ### License

 cms_admin is released under the [MIT License](http://www.opensource.org/licenses/MIT).